kevpmoore/ping-pong-league/README.md

 * Improve unit test coverage and make tests more robust
 * Remove global controller and separate components into modular structure according to function, define both a Player and a Game module - better separation of responsibilities.
 This will be useful as the app gets more complicated with the addition of more features
 * Add form validation for good UX (remove alerts used for testing).
 Ensure that users cannot add games when the form fields have not been completed correctly
+* Extend game form further by adding field to input individual set scores to game results
 * Switch player select element to a text input field with autocomplete functionality
 * Add gravatars for players and show in league table and latest game results
 * Add a feature to autocomplete player names when adding a match